 - Cutter Advanced

-- Skin So Soft Bug Guard Plus
+- Skin So Soft Bug Guard Plus (a common Bug Spray For Babies)

 For infants less than two months old it is best to use mosquito nettings for baby carriers like this.